Pulsar Navigation in the Solar System: Navigation use Radio Pulsar

-Now I think the exist instrument can achieve radio pulsar navigation although micro-strip antennas can not\cite{suv+04}.
-The reason that is technique development and the pulsar signal process be cognized more deeply\cite{lk2005,ls2006,hr75,r90}.
+Now we think the exist instrument can achieve radio pulsar navigation although micro-strip antennas can not do it \citep{suv+04}.
+The reason that is the technology development and pulsar signal process be cognized more deeply \citep{lk2005, ls2006, hr75, r90}.

-\subsection{Pulsar signal process in astronomy Vs the requires of engineer project Vs the reliable of technique}
+\subsection{Pulsar signal process in astronomy Vs The requires of engineer project Vs The reliable of technique}

-The radio pulsar observation system sensitivity i.e. the raw limiting flux density is given by the radiometer equation\cite{lk2005,ls2006},
+The sensitivity of radio pulsar observation system (i.e. the raw limiting flux density) is given by the radiometer equation \citep{lk2005, ls2006}:

-where $\sigma$ is a loss factor, taken to be 1.5(One-bit sampling at the Nyquist rate introduces a loss of $\sqrt{2/\pi}$ relative to a fully sampled signal.
-The principal remaining loss results from the non-rectangular bandpass of the channel filters). $\beta$ is the detection signal-to-noise ratio threshold, taken to be 8.0, $T_{sys}$ is the system temperature, $G$ is the telescope gain, $B$ is the receiver bandwidth in Hz, $N_p$ is the number of polarizations and $\tau_{obs}$ is the time per observation in seconds.
-The gain for parabolic antennas $ G（dBi）=10Lg{4.5×（D/\lambda_{0}）2}$ in this form, D is Diameter of dish, $\lambda_{0} $is center of wavelenth , 4.5 is parameter which static by experience.
+here $\sigma$ is a loss factor, taken to be 1.5 (One-bit sampling at the Nyquist rate introduces a loss of $\sqrt{2/\pi}$ relative to a fully sampled signal.
+The principal remaining loss results from the non-rectangular bandpass of the channel filters.), $\beta$ is the detection signal-to-noise ratio threshold, taken to be 5.0, $B$ is the receiver bandwidth in Hz, $N_{\rm p}$ is the number of polarizations, $\tau_{\rm obs}$ is the time per observation in seconds, $P$ is pulsar period, $W$ is pulse width ($W/P \simeq 0.1$), $T_{\rm sys}$ is the system temperature, $G$ is the telescope gain, $G = A_{\rm e}/(2k_{\rm B})$, here $A_{\rm e}$ the effective area of a telescope, $k_{\rm B}$ is Boltzmann's constant.